Common 2 and 3-Star Errors That Should Be Avoided

 Meagan RiggsQ&A Editor

 Here’s your dilemma: You want to improve your rating but don’t know where to begin.
-When you’re at the 2- or 3-star level, your best option is to look at your common grammar mistakes and at your writing process.
+When you’re at the 2- or 3-star level, your best option is to look at your common grammar mistakes and your writing process.
+Here are common 2 and 3-star errors that should be avoided.

 Common Errors at the 2-star Level

-Example: To indulge his love of sience,he went to the libary to gind books about biology,geology and psychics.
+Example: To indulge his love of science,he went to the libary to gind books about biology,geology and psychics.

 Example: I walked my dog yesterday the dog park is really fun, we go there all the time.
 Especially when it’s sunny.